elastisys/cloud-native-training/kubernetes-and-cloud-native-for-application-developers.md

 ## Format

-The training offers a hands-on experience with the most popular Cloud Native technologies such as Docker, Kubernetes (minikube and kubectl), Helm, Grafana and Flux.
+The training offers a hands-on experience with the most popular Cloud Native technologies application developers need to know such as Docker, Kubernetes (minikube and kubectl), Helm, Grafana and Flux to gain the benefits of Kubernetes.

 ## Duration